 Note: Rebalance recommendation

 In November 2020, AWS introduced a new feature that you can use to proactively rebalance workloads running on EC2 spot instances without having to wait until your instance receives the interruption notice.
-It’s a signal that notifies you when the risk of interruption increases for a Spot Instance that you’re using.
-It arrives sooner than the interruption notice, giving you time to rebalance your workload to new or existing instances.
+It’s a signal that notifies you when the risk of interruption increases for a spot instance that you’re using.
+It arrives sooner than the interruption notice, giving you time to rebalance your workload for new or existing instances.

 The amount of available capacity sold as spot instances can vary a lot based on size, region, time of day, and many other factors.
 And all of them are subject to frequent changes.

-The availability of a Spot Instance is based on supply & demand.
+The availability of a spot instance is based on supply and demand.
 This might lead to unexpected behavior if you happen to pick the most popular instance types and a market surge like Black Friday occurs.

 So, why use spot instances at all?